-- Park the machine on a level surface, engage the parking brake, and lower the hydraulic lift. - 2.
-Shut off the engine, remove the key, and wait for the engine to cool. - Remove dirt and grime from the external parts of the entire machine, especially the engine.
+- 1. Park the machine on a level surface, engage the parking brake, and lower the boom. - 2.
+Shut off the engine, remove the key, and wait for the engine to cool. - 3.
+Remove dirt and grime from the external parts of the entire machine, especially the engine.
 Clean dirt and chaff from the outside of the engine cylinder head fins and blower housing.

 Important: You can wash the machine with mild detergent and water.
-Do not pressure wash the machine.
+Do not pressure-wash the machine.
 Avoid excessive use of water, especially near the control panel, engine, hydraulic pumps, and motors.

-- 4. Service the air cleaner; refer to Servicing the Air Cleaner (page 25). - 5.
-Grease the machine; refer to Greasing the Machine (page 23). - 6.
-Change the crankcase oil; refer to Changing the Engine Oil (page 28). - 7.
-Remove the spark plug and check the condition of it; refer to Servicing the Spark Plug (page 29). - For storage over 30 days, prepare the machine as follows: - A. Add a petroleum-based stabilizer/conditioner to fuel in the tank.
-Follow the mixing instructions from the stabilizer manufacturer.
-Do not use an alcohol-based stabilizer (ethanol or methanol).
+- 4. Service the air cleaner; refer to Engine Maintenance (page 25). - 5.
+Grease the machine; refer to Lubrication (page 23). - 6.
+Change the crankcase oil; refer to Engine Maintenance (page 25). - 7.
+Remove the spark plug and check the condition of it; refer to Engine Maintenance (page 25). - 8.
+For storage over 30 days, prepare the machine as follows: - A. Add fuel stabilizer/conditioner to fresh fuel in the tank.
+Follow the mixing instructions from the fuel-stabilizer manufacturer.
+Do not use an alcohol-based stabilizer (ethanol or methanol). - B. Run the engine to distribute conditioned fuel through the fuel system for 5 minutes. - C. Shut off the engine, allow it to cool, and drain the fuel tank using a pump type syphon. - D. Start the engine and run it until it shuts off. - E. Engage the choke. - F. Start and run the engine until it does not start again. - G. Dispose of fuel properly.
+Recycle according to local codes.